Vietnam.vn - Nền tảng quảng bá Việt Nam

 4. Has excellent eyesight and can rotate its head 180 degrees.
 With large eyes and the rare ability to rotate its head extremely flexibly, the mantis can observe the surrounding space with high precision, providing maximum support for hunting.
 Photo: Pinterest.

 5. Often eats their partner after mating.
-Cannibalism is common among female mantises, in order to provide extra nutrition for egg development – a behavior that is both cruel and effective for survival.
+Cannibalism is common among female mantises, to provide extra nutrition for egg development – a behavior that is both cruel and effective for survival.
 Photo: Wikimedia.

 5. Often eats their partner after mating.
-Cannibalism is common among female mantises, in order to provide extra nutrition for egg development – a behavior that is both cruel and effective for survival.
+Cannibalism is common among female mantises, to provide extra nutrition for egg development – a behavior that is both cruel and effective for survival.
 Photo: Wikimedia.

 6. The young are born from a nest of foam eggs.
 Mantis eggs are laid in a layer of foam (ootheca), which hardens after drying, protecting the dozens to hundreds of larvae inside until they hatch.
 Photo: Pinterest.